Mac&Cheese

 Live Telegram Feedback (View)

-Longer stakes pay better and give more voting power.
+Longer duration pays better and gives more voting power.
 Simplifying decision-making by providing a few options to choose from.
 Actual rewards will be dynamic (higher during reward boost events) and will likely decrease perpetually.
-The multiplier is the relative share of the rewards allocated to certain staking option (for example, a 5-Year stake pays 7.5x higher staking rewards compared to a 1-Month stake)
+The multiplier is the relative share of the rewards allocated to certain CD option (for example, a 5-Year CD pays 7.5x higher mining rewards compared to a 1-Month CD)

 2.)
-Staking: Lock-up Conditions & Emergency End Stake
+Mining: Lock-up Conditions & Emergency End CD

-If you withdraw your stake prematurely, a penalty will be deducted.
+If you emergency end your CD prematurely, a penalty will be deducted.
 Penalties decrease linearly from the beginning until maturation and range from 25% to 82%.
-Once your stake matures, it can be withdrawn in full.
-It can also be rolled over (re-staked), for which the governing contract pays you a bonus.
-If you do not withdraw within the grace period, your stake will continue to earn interest, but the penalty will be re-introduced.
-You can always re-stake(reset timer) and avoid the penalty.
+Once your CD matures, it can be withdrawn in full.
+It can also be rolled over (extended), for which the governing contract pays you a bonus.
+If you do not withdraw within the grace period, your CD will continue to earn interest, but the penalty will be re-introduced.
+You can always re-commit(reset timer) and avoid the penalty.

 3.)
-Staking: Hop Active Stake (Change CD option)
+Mining: Hop Active Time-Deposit (Change CD option)

-You can always "hop" your active stake into a longer duration; you will earn higher rewards and receive more voting power.
+You can always "hop" your active time deposit(CD) into a longer duration; you will earn higher rewards and receive more voting power.
 Your interest earned, as well as the time already served, will be transferred.

 Change(extend) Time Deposit(CD) Option

 4.)
-Staking: Stake-Rollover (Get Bonus For Extending Stake)
+Mining: CD-Rollover (Get Bonus For Extending CD)

-Once your stake matures, you can roll it over(extend) and receive a bonus for doing so.
+Once your time deposit(CD) matures, you can roll it over(extend) and receive a bonus for doing so.
 Bonus is paid from the governing contract.
 Bonuses are determined through the PulseDAO voting.

 5.)
-Staking: Create Stake To Another Wallet(Gift Stake)
+Mining: Create Time Deposit(CD) To Another Wallet(Gift CD)

-You can create a stake for another wallet.
-This can be used to give a stake to another user, or to create a stake for a cold wallet address.
-There is an additional option that allows you to set a mandatory time lock (during which the stake can not be prematurely ended).
+You can create a CD for another wallet.
+This can be used to give a CD to another user, or to create a CD for a cold wallet address.
+There is an additional option that allows you to set a mandatory time lock (during which the CD can not be prematurely ended).

-There is an in-built functionality that allows integration of a stake marketplace through smart contracts.
+There is an in-built functionality that allows integration of a CD marketplace through smart contracts.
 This feature can be turned on and off like a switch through voting.
 Upon the initial launch of the system, this feature will be turned off.
-The stake marketplace could increase the velocity of money and reduce price performance.
 Native integration gives the DAO greater control than third party implementations.
 If the feature proves to be beneficial later on, it can be activated simply.

-Majority of the features support the partitioning of stakes.
-For example, you can withdraw, transfer, hop, or roll over just a portion of the stake.
+Majority of the features support the partitioning of time deposits(CDs).
+For example, you can withdraw, transfer, hop, or roll over just a portion of the CD.

-You can stake PulseChain (PLS), PulseX (PLSX), Incentive (INC), HEX, and T-Shares (staked HEX).
-The DAO manages the reward allocation for these pools, with the rewards earned being harvested as PulseDAO time-deposited stakes.
+You can mine rewards using PulseChain (PLS), PulseX (PLSX), Incentive (INC), HEX, and T-Shares (staked HEX).
+The DAO manages the reward allocation for these pools, with the rewards earned being harvested as PulseDAO time-deposit(CD).

 Governance Types

-PulseDAO has two types of voting: voting power and voting credit.
-Voting power is used for making important updates to the protocol, while voting credit is used for making decisions on already-integrated decision processes, such as regulating basic settings, reward boost events, staking reward allocations, token burns, governor tax, etc.
+PulseDAO has three types of voting: voting power, the senate and voting credit.
+Voting power is used for making important updates to the protocol, while voting credit is used for making decisions on already-integrated decision processes, such as regulating basic settings, reward boost events, mining reward allocations, token burns, governor tax, etc…

 This is the idea behind the initial system; however, it can be altered through voting power.
 For example, you could receive voting credit on a monthly basis.
-The whole idea behind upgradeability is to allow for improvements of the system over time in a decentralized manner.
+The whole idea behind upgradeability is to allow for improvements of the system over time in a decentralized and permissionless manner.
+Without admin keys and without central authority.
+The power is in the sole hands of the community.

 1.)
 Governance: Voting Power

 The protocol has no admin keys.
-Staked tokens not only earn yield, but also give voting power within the network.
-Longer stakes grant more voting power per token staked, creating a system with aligned incentives, wherein long-term stakers govern the protocol.
+Mining with your XPD not only earns yield, but also gives voting power within the network.
+Longer time deposits grant more voting power per token , creating a system with aligned incentives, wherein long-term miners govern the protocol.
 The system has an extremely modular design, allowing for secure modifications and upgrades.
 Proposals for upgrades are enforced in a decentralized manner, through on-chain voting.
 There are no admin keys, no intermediaries and no central parties required.

 2.)
 Governance: Voting Credit